 Everything that I’ve seen over the last 20 + years simply reaffirms that when new startups kick in to gear up, whether in fintech, payments, or IT, the first thing that you hear about is them creating alliances and partnerships with other brands, mostly, for the mutual benefit of both.
 Moreover, it helps the upstart to do what it wants to do.

 SALES IS TYPICALLY A SINGLE TRANSACTION, AN ITEMIZED VERSION OF CONDUCTING THE BUSINESS, WHILE A PARTNERSHIP, EVEN IF IT IS A SINGLE ONE, LEADS TO MANY REPEATING SALES.

 How would you draw the line between sales, business developments, and partnerships?

-Though there is an element that is the same in all the three, sales probably doesn’t do justice to true business development and strategic partnership creation.
+Though there is an element that is the same in all three, sales probably don’t do justice to true business development and strategic partnership creation.

 Let’s look at this objectively.
 Instead of selling a product to you directly, we can create a meaningful and lasting alliance — a partnership — through which we both derive value.

 Over the years, a lot of deals I have done were not transactional deals, but they were deals that were in place for years.
 In fact, many of them are still in place though I left the company years ago.
 In short, sales is typically a single transaction, an itemized version of conducting the business while a partnership, even if it is a single one, leads to many repeating sales.